 “The FASB ASC glossary has multiple definitions for the term public entity.
 Generally, these are entities that have debt or equity securities that trade in public markets.
 When applying accounting standards that refer to public entities, careful attention should be paid to the requirements to determine which definition applies and whether the definition includes conduit bond obligors within its scope.
 If within its scope, it is also necessary to determine whether the obligor’s securities trade in public markets (for example, over-the-counter markets).
 As discussed in paragraph 10.24, if conduit bonds have been issued on behalf of an NFP in a competitive or negotiated offering, they are deemed to trade in public markets; bonds issued in a private placement would not be deemed to trade in public markets for as long as the bonds are privately held.”

 “Municipal bonds are issued through negotiated sales, competitive bids, or private placements.
 In a negotiated sale, the issuer or obligor negotiates a price with one or more underwriters.
 In a competitive bid sale, the securities are sold to one or more underwriters who submitted the best acceptable bid(s).
 The underwriters then resell the securities to the general investing public.
-Municipal bonds issued in negotiated sales or competitive bids are deemed to be traded in public markets; thus, conduit borrowers under those arrangements are considered public entities for purposes of providing certain disclosures under accounting standards (see the discussion in paragraphs 10.18-.20).
+Municipal bonds issued in negotiated sales or competitive bids are deemed to be traded in public markets; thus, conduit borrowers under those arrangements are considered public entities for purposes of providing certain disclosures under accounting standards earlier than nonpublic entities (see the discussion in paragraphs 10.18-.20).
 In addition, when underwriters sell municipal securities to the general investing public, the SEC imposes certain requirements on the underwriters, who in turn require the obligors to file certain disclosure documents.
 An overview of SEC considerations related to municipal bonds is provided in the appendix A "Municipal Securities Regulation," of this chapter and in paragraph 15.57-.60.
 In a private placement, the securities generally are sold directly to qualified investors (for example, an institutional investor), rather than through an offering to the general investing public.
 Municipal bonds issued in private placements are not deemed to trade in public markets because the investors typically are subject to restrictions on resale.”

 Clarification provided in the TQAs that is relevant to NFPs